omeprazole enteric capsules

 - warfarin and clopidogrel – medicines used to prevent blood clots

 - clarithromycin or rifampicin – medicines used to treat infections

 - atazanavir and nelfinavir – medicines used to treat viral infection such as HIV

 - erlotinib or related medicines used to treat cancer

-- tacrolimus – a medicine used to assist in organ transplants
+- tacrolimus and mycophenolate mofetil – a medicine used to assist in organ transplants

 - St. John's wort – a medicine used to treat anxiety, stress, nervous tension and some other conditions.

-- digoxin – a medicine used to treat heart problems.
+- digoxin – a medicine used to treat heart conditions.